UoB-OOP/COMS10017-2022/summative/cw-model.md

 attributes.
 Exploring the getter methods, which we just defined, tells us that we at least need to
 hold:

-1) The `GameSetup` to return it and have access to the game graph and rounds
+1) The `GameSetup` to return it, as well as have access to the game graph and Mr X reveal moves
 2) A `Player` to hold the MrX player and a `List<Player>` to hold the detectives
-3) A `List<LogEntry>` to hold the travel log and count the rounds
+3) A `List<LogEntry>` to hold the travel log and count the moves Mr has taken
 4) A `Set<Move>` to hold the currently possible/available moves
 5) A `Set<Piece>` to hold the current winner(s)